 Vitamin A is an essential nutrient for Parrotlets because it helps them develop healthy skin, shiny feathers, and prevents some illnesses.
-The vitamin is present in most of the above mentioned vegetables and fruits.
-According to experts, dark leafy vegetables and fruits contain a lot of Vitamin A. these include broccoli, lettuce, zucchini, and leeks.
+The vitamin is present in most of the mentioned fruits and vegetables.
+According to experts, dark leafy vegetables and fruits contain a lot of Vitamin A including broccoli, lettuce, zucchini, and leeks.

-Since Parrotlets enjoy feeding all through the day, place food in their bowls so that they can access it anytime.
-Make sure that their water bowl is clean and has fresh water every day so that the Parrotlet can drink when it wants.
+Since Parrotlets enjoy feeding all through the day, place food in their bowls so that they can eat it anytime.
+Make sure that their water bowl is clean and has fresh water every day so that your Parrotlet can drink when it wants.

 There’s a lot of controversy on whether to clip the wings of a Parrotlet or not.
 Experts recommend not clipping the wings for the general health of your bird.
-Some people clip the wings to prevent the Parrotlet from escaping.
-The choice of clipping the wings is entirely yours but you should consult with a vet before making the decision.
+Some people clip the wings to prevent their Parrotlet from escaping.
+The choice of clipping the wings is entirely yours but you should consult with your vet before making a decision.

 Maryna is an animal expert that has had dozens of animals in her life over the years.
 She has never found an animal that she didn't love immediately.
 It seems like every year she finds kittens that have been abandoned by their mom and she nurses them to health and finds homes for them.
 She contributes her vast knowledge about animals and family pets to our website and we're forever grateful to have her working with us.
 She's also an amazing graphics designer and has designed all of the social media images that we use across all platforms.